 How To Freeze Strawberries

-I love strawberries and every year I look forward to strawberry season when I can fill my freezer with bags and bags full of these delicious berries.
-But, there is a trick to freezing berries so they stay bruise free, fresh, and delicious until you are ready to eat them.
+I love strawberries, and every year, I look forward to the end of June when our berries are ready to pick.
+This is when I can fill my freezer with bags full of these delicious berries.
+But, there is a trick to freezing berries, so they stay bruise-free, fresh, and delicious until you are ready to eat them.

-If you are like me, summer is the time to fill your freezers and pantries with fresh wonderful summer foods to help see us through the winter.
-Self-sufficiency is all about finding ways to provide the food you and your family needs.
-It is also about staying out of the stores and living on what you have rather than buying what you need.
+If you are like me, summer is the time to fill your freezers and pantries with fresh, wonderful summer foods to help see you through the winter.
+Homesteading is all about finding ways to provide food for you and your family.
+It is also about frugal living and that means staying out of the stores and living on what you have rather than buying what you need.

-I soon found out that this was not the best way to freeze delicate berries.
-Instead of bags of loose berries I found frozen clumps of fruit that I could not separate into the portions I needed.
+I soon learned this was not the best way to freeze delicate berries.
+Instead of bags full of loose berries, I found frozen clumps of fruit that I could not separate into the portions I needed.

 How To Freeze Strawberries